 It makes sense to use census units, for example output areas, (so that other secondary information can be added to the picture.
 Data and maps can be obtained from the Office of National Statistics' Neighbourhood statistics website.

 Various techniques can be used to display information, for example radar plots (figure two) or a rose diagram showing visual quality data (figure three).
 Of course, annotated photographs can be used to ‘paint a picture' of what somewhere is like (a geographical narrative).
-Also video/DVD and audio files, for example podcasts, can be used as part of the evidence portfolio - an example from Noel Jenkins can be obtained from the Juicy Geography website.
+Also video/DVD and audio files, for example podcasts, can be used as part of the evidence portfolio.
 Additional data can come from the internet in the form of geo-demographic data which is postcode derived.
 Two well know example websites include Zoopla and Checkmyfile.